How to Add Milestones to Gantt Chart in Excel (with Quick Steps)

 What Is a Gantt Chart?

-A Gantt Chart is one kind of graph that generally shows the relationship between tasks or milestones and time.
+A Gantt Chart is a graph that generally shows the relationship between tasks or milestones and time.
 It is a very useful tool to keep track of a project.
 A Gantt Chart can help you reflect on the following things through a chart.

 • Starting and ending dates of various tasks or milestones.